 Simplify the onboarding process by providing a guided tour of the office and facilitating introductions to your new hire’s new colleagues.
 Since they’ll be spending most weekdays in this workspace, encouraging familiarity with the space and relationship-building with colleagues is an ideal first step.

-While ongoing on-the-job training sessions will help smoothly integrate new employees, orientation is a singular event in the onboarding process to introduce the new hire to your company.
-Orientation gives them essential info to feel at ease in their new job.
+While ongoing on-the-job training sessions will help integrate new employees, orientation is a singular event in the onboarding process that introduces the new hire to your company.

-Every job comes with its set of tools, software, and employee handbook.
+Every job comes with its own set of tools, software, and employee handbook.
 The work environment is new for your recruit, and they may use these resources for the first time.
 Explain everything in detail as you introduce it, and be ready for any questions they might have.

 Related Resources: